 Assets Years

-Land improvements 10

 Buildings and improvements 5 - 40

 Machinery and equipment 3 - 20

-I. Compensated Absences
+H. Compensated Absences

 It is the County's policy to permit employees to accumulate earned but unused vacation and sick pay benefits.
 All vested sick and vacation pay is accrued when incurred in the government-wide financial statements.
 A liability for these amounts is reported in governmental funds only if they have matured, for example, as a result of employee resignations and retirements.